- What is Autoimmune Encephalitis (AE)?

 Immunologists specialize in the diagnosis and treatment of problems with the immune system, including immunodeficiency, when the immune system is compromised or impaired, and autoimmunity, when the immune system attacks its own body.

-Many cases of AE are diagnosed by process of elimination and diagnosis-through-treatment: for example, if test results for all other diseases are negative and the disease symptoms improve with immune-modulation therapy.
+Until recently, no broadly accepted criteria existed for diagnosing AE.
+This lead many doctors to rely on testing for the presence of antibodies (i.e. anti-NMDA receptor antibodies) or diagnosing by process of elimination and diagnosis-through-treatment.
+For example, if test results for all other diseases are negative and the disease symptoms improve with immune-modulation therapy.

 What are the known causes of AE?